The World's Fastest Indian: Plot

 In 1967, Burt Munro is a sort of folk hero in Invercargill, known for his friendly easy-going personality, for having the fastest motorcycle in New Zealand and Australia, and for being featured in Popular Mechanics magazine.
-However, that recognition is contrasted by his exasperated next-door neighbours, some of whom are fed up with his un-neighbourly habit, such as revving his motorcycle early in the morning, urinating on his lemon tree, and not mowing his grass.
-Burt, however, has a long-time dream: to travel to the US and test his motorcycle's capabilities at the Bonneville Speedway.
+However, that recognition is contrasted by his exasperated next-door neighbours, some of whom are fed up with his un-neighbourly habits, such as revving his motorcycle early in the morning, urinating on his lemon tree, and not mowing his grass.
+Burt, however, has a long-time dream; to travel to the US and test his motorcycle's capabilities at the Bonneville Speedway.
 However, while modifying his motorcycle, Burt suffers a heart attack.
 An ambulance takes him to the hospital and he is told he has angina, and is advised to take it easy and not to ride his motorcycle.
 Burt ignores this advice, and is given medication.

-Burt is finally able to save enough to travel by cargo ship to Los Angeles, working his passage as the cook, but when he arrives, he experiences bureaucracy, skepticism, and the indifference of big city people.
+Burt is finally able to save enough to travel by cargo ship to Los Angeles, working his passage as the cook, but when he arrives, he experiences bureaucracy, scepticism, and the indifference of big city people.
 It is his blunt but gregarious nature which overcomes each hurdle.
-He wins over the motel clerk, a transvestite named Tina, who assists him in clearing customs and helps him in buying a car.
+He wins over the motel clerk, a cross-dresser named Tina, who assists him in clearing customs and helps him in buying a car.
 The car salesman allows Burt to use his workshop and junkyard to build a trailer, and later offers him a job after Burt fine-tunes a number of the cars on the lot.
 Burt declines the offer, however, and shortly afterwards begins his long trip to Utah.

-Along the way, Burt meets numerous helpful people, including highway police, a Native American who aids him when his trailer fails, a woman named Ada who allows him to repair his trailer in her garage and briefly becomes his lover, and an Air Force pilot who is on leave from military service in Vietnam.
+Along the way, Burt meets numerous helpful people, including highway police, a Native American man called Jake who aids him when his trailer fails, a woman named Ada who allows him to repair his trailer in her garage and briefly becomes his lover, and an Air Force pilot who is on leave from military service in Vietnam.

 He finally arrives at the Bonneville Salt Flats, only to be blocked by race officials for not registering his motorcycle for competition in advance, and not having the mandated safety equipment.
 In a show of sportsmanship, however, various competitors and fans in the Bonneville series intervene on his behalf, and he is eventually allowed to make a timed run.
 Despite various problems, he succeeds in his quest and sets a new land speed record at the 8th mile of his run; when he reaches 201.851 mph (324.847 km/h).
 By the end, his leg is burned by the exhaust, and he then falls with the motorcycle and skids to a stop, but he is able to return home to New Zealand as a hero.
-An epilogue describes that he went to Bonneville again several times to compete and set new records.
+An epilogue describes that Burt never gave up making his bike go faster, he returned to Bonneville nine times setting numerous records, and his 1967 record for streamlined motorcycles under 1000cc still stands today.